How do you select your caregiver?

 There are many factors to consider when looking at your Long Term Care Insurance Policy.
-A few basic questions can go a long way to determine your coverage for non-medical in home care.
+A few basic questions can go a long way to determine your coverage for non-medical in-home care.
 Be sure to ask if there are any deductibles for home care services or if you have a maximum out-of-pocket expense on your policy.
 You will also want to ask and determine if there is an annual or lifetime limit to the amount they will pay.
 Some policies have limitations on the amount they will pay “per episode” or per period.

 Care To Stay Home has been working with various Long Term Care Policies for over the past decade.
 We are able to help you or your loved one better understand their Long Term Care policy.
-Our dedicated Care Manager assist our clients in preparing all the necessary claims and forms needed to submit and process a LTC claim.
+Our dedicated Care Managers assist our clients in preparing all the necessary claims and forms needed to submit and process an LTC claim.
 We are able to submit the required, ongoing documentation needed to continue your claim and to facilitate quick reimbursement from your LTC provider.